sonatype-nexus-community/nexus-repository-installer/.circleci/circleci-readme.md

    - export the public key `gpg --armor --output public.gpg.key --export <KEY ID>`
    - upload to the `community-hosted` raw repo as so `curl -u USERNAME:PASSWORD -X PUT -H "Content-Type: application/pgp-signature" -T public.gpg.key https://repo.sonatype.com/repository/community-hosted/pki/deb- gpg/DEB-GPG-KEY-Sonatype.asc`

+ * CI signing config notes - The .rpm build process must sign the installer.
+This is done via secure environment variables that are set via a CircleCI context.
+Here are steps needed to set this up.

+   - Encode the signing key to a text string.

+     1. Import the private key

+            gpg --import 2021-private-key.txt

+     2. Export the key to .asc format.
+        Note the command below should prompt you for the private key password.
+This same password will be set to `GPG_PASSPHRASE` in the CircleCI context.

+            gpg --export-secret-keys --armour 964B5E720AA4F31A > new_private.gpg.asc

+     3. Base64 encode the .asc key.

+            cat new_private.gpg.asc | base64 > SECRING_GPG_ASC_BASE64.txt

+        The contents of `SECRING_GPG_ASC_BASE64.txt` will be set to `SECRING_GPG_ASC_BASE64` in the CircleCI context.